+On March 16, 2017, the Parent suspended the April 28, 2017 and October 28, 2017 payments of interest to the Company on the subordinated deposit.
+Suspension was allowed by Clause 3.4 of the Agreement between the parties.
 On March 15, 2016, the Company was informed by the Parent that the interest under the Deposit Agreement due on April 28, 2016 and October 28, 2016 would not be paid.
-On March 17, 2015, the Company was informed by the Parent that the interest under the Deposit Agreement due on April 28, 2015 and October 28, 2015 would not be paid.
-Accordingly, the Company did not record any interest income relating to subordinated deposits during 2016 or 2015.
+Accordingly, the Company did not record any interest income relating to the subordinated deposit due during 2017 or 2016.
+The Company resumed accruing interest income related to the subordinated deposit on October 29, 2017.